Hikari (Hikaru Utada song): Critical response

 "Hikari" received positive reviews from most music critics.
 Neo Locke from Square Enix Music was positive in his review, saying "'Hikari' has always impressed me for having a very recognizable and easy to manipulate melody despite the fact that the vocals are the only melodic line in the piece — partially due once again to Hikaru Utada's strong and versatile voice."
 He awarded the single seven out of ten points.
-In another positive, staff members from CD Journal complimented Utada's "simple" and "distinctive" vocals, and their songwriting.
+Staff members from CD Journal complimented Utada's "simple" and "distinctive" vocals, and their songwriting.
 Similarly, a reviewer from OngakuDB.com praised Utada's vocals and expressed happiness for the song's nostalgic vibe.
 Yeah!
 J-Pop! editor Hiromi Yonemoto believed that "Hikari" demonstrated some of Utada's best vocals to date, and labeled them and the song's melody as "synergistic".
 In a similar review, Shinko Music's Hiroshi Shinito praised the songwriting and the chorus.
 Although describing the song in a positive manner, Sharon G. from KpopBreaks.com compared the song to many other of Utada's music, and felt "Hikari" didn't come close to their "true sound".
 Despite Daniel Kalabakov from Soundtrack Central disliking pop songs, he complimented Utada's singing and the track's instrumentation.

 Commercial performance

 Commercially, "Hikari" was a success in Japan.
-It became their seventh single to debut at number one on the Oricon Singles Chart, with sales of 270,370 units.
-It stayed at number one for a sole week, and spent a total of 13 weeks on that chart.
+It became Utada's seventh single to debut at number one on the Oricon Singles Chart, with sales of 270,370 units.
+It stayed at number one for three consecutive weeks (their first of two singles to do so), and spent a total of 13 weeks on that chart.
 By the end of 2002, the single was ranked at number 10 on Oricon's Annual 2002 chart with sales of 598,130 units.
 This made "Hikari" their third single to reach inside the top ten of the yearly Oricon chart; the other two singles being "Sakura Drops" at number six, and "Traveling" at number two.
 The single was certified platinum by the Recording Industry Association of Japan (RIAJ) for physical shipments of 500,000 units.
 The single debuted at number one on Tokyo Broadcasting System's (TBS) Count Down TV chart during the chart week of March 30, 2002, their eighth non-consecutive single to do so.
 It stayed at the top spot for three consecutive weeks.
-The single stayed in the chart for 13 weeks, and was ranked at number eight on their 2002 Annual Chart.
+The single stayed in the chart for 13 weeks, and was ranked at number eight on the 2002 Annual Chart.
 Despite it not charting on any digital record charts in Japan, it was certified gold by the RIAJ for 100,000 full-length cell phone downloads.
 According to the Oricon Style database, it is Utada's 11th highest selling single.

 The remix EP Hikari -Ray Of Hope Mix- achieved the #1 in Japan iTunes.